liuruoze/Thought-SC2/README.md

 This is the code for Thought-Game and the model experiments (implement the WorldModel) on it.

+Corresponding to the paper "Efficient Reinforcement Learning for StarCraft by Abstract Forward Models and Transfer Learning"

 Also contains a script to train an agent against level-10 in "train_level10_eval_mini_srcgame_add_map_bn".

 ## Contents